dcantoran/nyc_bridge_and_tunnel_fees/README.md

 TODO: Delete this and the text above, and describe your gem

+NYC Bridge and Tunnel Fees is a gem that can be used to find the toll prices of a particular bridge or tunnel in New York.
+A user receives a greeting message asking him/her to make a selection out of a list of 31 bridges.
+Next the price of the tolls is printed out for the chosen bridge.
+Afterwards, the user is asked if he/she would like to view the list again or exit the app.
+If the user chooses to view the list again, the bridge/tunnel list is printed out again and the user can select another bridge.
+Once the user is finished with the app he/she can simply type exit to close the app.

 ## Installation

 Add this line to your application's Gemfile: